crowdbotics/modules/modules/react-native-image-gallery/README.md

 | toTime     | `string` |  Filter by creation time with a timestamp in milliseconds.
 This time is inclusive, so we'll select all photos with ` timestamp <= toTime `.|
 | include    | `array` |  Whether to include some fields that are slower to fetch: Array might contain [`filename`, `fileSize`, `location`, `imageSize`, `playableDuration`]|

+## Module Specifications
+Here is the [Module Specification Document](https://docs.google.com/document/d/1XtxXJF1hFzAJSbN3llsxyfdOHjaAngnt4tJjHZhXuJw/edit?usp=sharing), which provides more information about the module's actual intentions.

 ## Contributing